moorepants/moorepants.info/content/blog/introducing-resonance.rst

 ----------------

-The text book is accompanied by a custom Python software library called resonance.
+The text book is accompanied by a custom Python software library called "resonance".
 This library was designed with these features in mind:

 - Provide a framework for learning mechanical vibration concepts.
-- Allow students to construct, simulate, and analyze vibrating systems with
+- Allow students to construct, simulate, analyze, and visualize vibrating systems with a simple application programming interface.
-- Hide Python many programming details up front, but allow them to be exposed in a scoffolded way as the course progresses.
+- Hide Python programming details up front, but allow them to be exposed in a scoffolded way as the course progresses.
 Hide object oriented class construction completely.
+- Structed around "system" objects that have similarities to real vibrating mechanical systems.

 Active Computing In Class
 -------------------------